forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 Snipcart published an [in-depth comparison](https://snipcart.com/blog/snipcart-vs-shopify-buy-button-review) of these two offerings if you'd like more information.
 {{% /tip %}}

-This blog post will show you how easy it is to integrate Snipcart with a Hugo website, using Forestry to complete the experience with a product management UI.
+This blog post will show you how easy it is to integrate Snipcart with a Hugo website.
+We will also use Forestry to complete the experience with a product management UI.

 {{% create_site_button
 repo="https://github.com/dwalkr/snipcart-hugo-demo.git"